kexin-zhang/airbnb-vs-hotels/README.md

 * `reviews_spider.py` - Scrapes review text for each listing obtained from the listings spider.
 Run with `scrapy crawl reviews -a filename=<filename>`, where the file is a CSV with TripAdvisor URLs for each hotel.

 ### Running scripts to collect data from Amadeus
+Scripts for collecting data from the Amadeus API are in the `amadeus-api` folder.
 In order to access the Amadeus API, [sign for an API key](https://sandbox.amadeus.com/api-catalog).
 Then, set an environment variable for this key.
 ```
 \\ On Unix-based systems:
 export AMADEUS_KEY='your api key here'